abcnorio/mixedmethod-rcode/README.md

 ## Links in the R code

 It is impossible to write any R code without external role models and code taken, borrowed, learned, etc. from other people.
-To give respect to that fact and the associated authors and to allow to deepen this or that understanding of R or any other topic of the sript, at some selected points the scripts contain URLs to external webpages that may be interesting for the reader or for the practice of R. We cannot guarantee that those links still exist, because the internet changes too fast.
+To give respect to that fact and the associated authors and to allow to deepen this or that understanding of R or any other topic of the script, at some selected points the scripts contain URLs to external webpages that may be interesting for the reader or for the practice of R. We cannot guarantee that those links still exist, because the internet changes too fast.
 They did when the scripts were written.

 ## Data sets